vsrinivas/fuchsia/docs/gen/build_arguments.md

 **Current value (from the default):** `""`

-From //build/images/BUILD.gn:43
+From //build/images/BUILD.gn:44

 ### vbmeta_b_partition

 **Current value (from the default):** `""`

-From //build/images/BUILD.gn:44
+From //build/images/BUILD.gn:45

 ### vbmeta_r_partition

 **Current value (from the default):** `""`

-From //build/images/BUILD.gn:45
+From //build/images/BUILD.gn:46

 ### vk_loader_debug